top of page

 In the last six months of his Leeds career, he was loaned to the Mags but he only played six times and failed to score.
 He was released by Leeds in 2004.

-He re-joined the lads on loan from Bolton, but looked a shadow of his former self.
+He re-joined the Lads on loan from Bolton, but looked a shadow of his former self.
 Injuries had clearly taken its toll on the forward’s body and there was little left of his once-electric pace, although he famously scored a late winner against Stoke City.

 Later in his career, he moved to Australia to play for Sydney FC before Newcastle Jets.
 Michael Bridges was a huge “what if” player who had seen his career hampered by recurring injury troubles.